MPL 40x10x5x2[7/3.5] / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 22 499 98 98 or contact us via contact form on our website.
-You can check the strength and the appearance of neodymium magnets in our magnetic calculator power calculator
+Give us a call tel: +48 22 499 98 98 or write via contact form on our website.
+You can check the lifting capacity as well as the appearance of neodymium magnets in our power calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.